-The most used join strategy is the MERGE join (or its equivalent for partitioned tables, the row key-based merge join).
-A join strategy that rarely puts in appearance is the Teradata NESTED join.
+The MERGE join is the most commonly utilized join strategy, or its equivalent for row partitioned tables, known as the row key-based merge join.
+One seldom-seen join strategy is the Teradata NESTED join.

-What enables the nested to join?
-The Optimizer needs to do a unique index lookup on one table and any indexed search on the other table.
+What allows for nesting to occur?
+The Optimizer must perform a distinct index lookup on one table and an indexed search on the other table.

-A unique index search could be unique primary index access or unique secondary index access.
-The second table has to be accessible by any index (regardless of uniqueness).
+A distinct index search can refer to either primary index access or secondary index access.
+The second table must be accessible via any index, regardless of uniqueness.

-I created two test tables, which allow the use of the NESTED join strategy.
+I created two test tables, allowing the NESTED join strategy to be used.

 INSERT INTO TABLE_1 SELECT ROW_NUMBER() OVER ( ORDER BY 1), RANDOM(1,100) FROM SYS_CALENDAR.CALENDAR;

-Afterward, I removed uniqueness from the first test table (UPI to NUPI).
-In the absence of any unique secondary index, this will prevent the Optimizer to apply the NESTED join strategy:
+Subsequently, I removed the uniqueness constraint from the initial test table, changing it from UPI to NUPI.
+Without any unique secondary index, this will hinder the Optimizer from utilizing the NESTED join strategy.

 DROP TABLE TABE_1;